Photoconductivity: Sensitization

 Sensitization is an important engineering procedure to amplify the response of photoconductive materials.
 The photoconductive gain is proportional to the lifetime of photo-excited carriers (either electrons or holes).
 Sensitization involves intentional impurity doping that saturates native recombination centers with a short characteristic lifetime, and replacing these centers with new recombination centers having a longer lifetime.
 This procedure, when done correctly, results in an increase in the photoconductive gain of several orders of magnitude and is used in the production of commercial photoconductive devices.
 The text by Albert Rose is the work of reference for sensitization.

 Negative photoconductivity

 Some materials exhibit deterioration in photoconductivity upon exposure to illumination.
 One prominent example is hydrogenated amorphous silicon (a-Si:H) in which a metastable reduction in photoconductivity is observable (see Staebler–Wronski effect).
-Other materials that were reported to exhibit negative photoconductivity include molybdenum disulfide, graphene, indium arsenide nanowires, decorated carbon nanotubes, and metal nanoparticles.
+Other materials that were reported to exhibit negative photoconductivity include ZnO nanowires, molybdenum disulfide, graphene, indium arsenide nanowires, decorated carbon nanotubes, and metal nanoparticles.

+Under an applied AC voltage and upon UV illumination, ZnO nanowires exhibit a continuous transition from positive to negative photoconductivity as a function of the AC frequency.
+ZnO nanowires also display a frequency-driven metal-insulator transition at room temperature.
+The responsible mechanism for both transitions has been attributed to a competition between bulk conduction and surface conduction.
+The frequency-driven bulk-to-surface transition of conductivity is expected to be a generic character of semiconductor nanostructures with the large surface-to-volume ratio.